-Identification cards are issued to all permanent full-time, part-time and limited-hour employees.
-Temporary employees are normally not issued an employee identification card.
-Under extreme circumstances, a rare exception may be made to the Temporary employee ID card policy.
-Departments requiring temporary workers to carry identification may request a department card.
-The department card is for identification purposes only and does not provide privileges to the campus's facilities.

-When an employee terminates employment with the College, the identification card must be surrendered to the immediate supervisor or the Office of the President.

-An identification card may be required for admission to, or participation in, various College programs or to use College facilities or services.
-Unauthorized use of an identification card is a serious offense that could lead to the dismissal of the employee involved.
+- 301 Identification cards are issued to all permanent full-time, part-time and limited-hour employees. - 302 Temporary employees are normally not issued an employee identification card.
+Under extreme - 303 circumstances, a rare exception may be made to the Temporary employee ID card policy.
+Departments - requiring temporary workers to carry identification may request a department card.
+The department - card is for identification purposes only and does not provide privileges to the campus's facilities. - 306 When an employee terminates employment with the College, the identification card must be - 307 surrendered to the immediate supervisor or the Office of the President. - 308 An identification card may be required for admission to, or participation in, various College programs or - 309 to use College facilities or services.
+Unauthorized use of an identification card is a serious offense that - could lead to the dismissal of the employee involved.
 Replacement cards cost \$15.00/card.

-3.7 MAIL SERVICES
+311 3.7 MAIL SERVICES

-(Owner: Chief Financial Officer; Last Reviewed: 02/14/2023; Last Updated 02/14/2023)

-The Mailroom is responsible for mail distribution to the campus community.
-Students have mailboxes in the BSC, and faculty and staff may pick their mail up from the Tiger BookSstore/Mailroom.
-Limited deliveries of mail (no packages) may be made to offices in Science Hall.
-Mail Services is responsible for distribution of US Mail, UPS, FedEx, and Airborne Express packages, as well as campus mail.

-For departments that use Qualified Business Reply Mail (QBRM), the College will-does not pay the (rather large) fee to keep QBRM status and fall backinstead use to normal Business Reply Mail (BRM) status which results in a fee per business reply piece that is returned to the school.
-This fee will be charged to the department in which the mail is being returned to.
+- 312 (Owner: Chief Financial Officer; Last Reviewed: 02/14/2023; Last Updated 02/14/2023) - 313 The Mailroom is responsible for mail distribution to the campus community.
+Students have mailboxes in - the BSC, and faculty and staff may pick their mail up from the Tiger Store/Mailroom.
+Limited deliveries - of mail (no packages) may be made to offices in Science Hall.
+Mail Services is responsible for distribution - of US Mail, UPS, FedEx, and Airborne Express packages, as well as campus mail. - 317 For departments that use Qualified Business Reply Mail (QBRM), the College does not pay the fee to - 318 keep QBRM status and instead use normal Business Reply Mail (BRM) status which results in a fee per - business reply piece that is returned to the school.
+This fee will be charged to the department in which - 320 the mail is being returned to.

-3.7.1 Bulk Mailings
+321 3.7.1 Bulk Mailings

-A bulk mailing must include at least 200 pieces of identical mail in zip code order.
-Two weeks advance notice is required.
+- 322 A bulk mailing must include at least 200 pieces of identical mail in zip code order.
+Two weeks advance - notice is required.
 Non-USA, McPherson and campus mail should be separated.
-To use the institution bulk permit, the mailing must be associated with the College in some manner and it must be imprinted with the College's logo.
-Delivery time for bulk mailings is typically from one to two weeks (it is possible that bulk mailings to nearby areas may be delivered in less time).
-For assistance in preparing a bulk mailing, contact the Mailroom.
+To use the institution - 324 bulk permit, the mailing must be associated with the College in some manner and it must be imprinted - with the College's logo.
+Delivery time for bulk mailings is typically one to two weeks (it is possible that - 326 bulk mailings to nearby areas may be delivered in less time).
+For assistance in preparing a bulk mailing, - 327 contact the Mailroom.